arunkumar-m/cracking_the_coding_interview/word_ladder/README.md

 by changing only one letter.

 One thing to note is that **do not compare each leeter of the word with the words in dict whose time complexity is O(m * n) where m is the length of the word and n is the number of words in dict**.

+**Note:**
+- For edges associated with lengths, we should use dijkstra's algorithm.
+- For those not, BFS is enough.
+Consider a concrete example that you have a ball for each vertex and a piece of string for each edge ...